 - Based on the implemented final release, the testing team will update the related documents and prepare for the testing accordingly.

 - Testing team will start Smoke / Sanity testing as per the defined requirements in the release report.

-- Once the Sanity passed, testing team will start the test execution as per the schedule and allocated tasks viz., Functional Testing, Non Functional Testing, Security Testing, System Testing, Performance Testing, Load Testing, User Acceptance Testing etc.
+- Once the Sanity passed, testing team will start the test execution as per the schedule and allocated tasks viz., Functional Testing, Non-Functional Testing, Security Testing, System Testing, Performance Testing, Load Testing, User Acceptance Testing etc.

 - Once the first round of testing cycle is completed, test reports will be sent to all the stakeholders and the development team manager to plan for the next iteration of test execution.

-- Depends on the status of the test reports and bug severity and complexity, a complete cycle of second round of test execution or regression testing will be planned together with the user acceptance testing.
+- Depends on the status of the test reports and bug severity and complexity, a complete cycle of a second round of test execution or regression testing will be planned together with the user acceptance testing.

 - After completing the planned test execution cycles, the test reports will be sent to all the stakeholders of the project for the passed/failed/missed of the features, functionality and bug fixes.

 Note: Sample MS Word template for Release report is also available for download below.